 We understand the challenges that 6-day work weeks and 10 out of 12 technical rehearsals place on participating artists and staff.
 In the coming season, we will experiment with modifying rehearsal schedules, seeking opportunities to move toward 5-day work weeks and reduce the number of 10 out of 12 technical rehearsals.

 We acknowledge that Berkeley Rep sits on the unceded ancestral lands of the Ohlone people.
-Moving forward, we will conduct land acknowledgments.
+Moving forward, we will conduct land acknowledgements.
 Additionally, we are establishing a relationship with the local Sogorea Te’ Land Trust and are making payments to the Shuumi Land Tax in recognition of our occupation of this land.
 We are working to partner with artists from Sogorea Te’ to create a mural in the heart of the Downtown Arts District that honors and values the aesthetic traditions of the Ohlone people.

 We have created a new programmatic division within our Theatre that places the capacity of our theatre-making skills in service of community, “In Dialogue.”
 These initiatives will be led by our new Associate Managing Director and Associate Artistic Director.